samjmck/tobcalc/README.md

 - CORS proxy cookies giving warnings in some browsers
 - PDF viewer in Firefox glitches out sometimes
+- PDF viewer in Safari does not refresh

 ## To do (order of high to low priority)